Coal-mining region: England

 The West Midlands region, which covers the western part of the English Midlands.
 The West Midlands conurbation is the name given to the large conurbation in the region that includes the cities of Birmingham and Wolverhampton.
 The "Black Country" is a loosely defined area of the English West Midlands which includes the north and west of Birmingham and the south and east of Wolverhampton, famous for its coal mines (especially in Staffordshire), its coal coking operations, and other heavy industry, including iron foundries and steel mills that used local coal to fire their furnaces, all of which produced a level of air pollution that had few equals anywhere in the world.

 The Kent coalfield in Kent in South East England also had coal mining operations.
 In South West England, Somerset was the location of the Somerset coalfields until 1973.
-Yorkshire in North West England also was formerly home to major coal mining operations.
+Yorkshire in northern England also was formerly home to major coal mining operations.